-Seroquel is a second-generation antipsychotic medication, used in the treatment of bipolar disorders and schizophrenia, and as an adjunct in the management of depression or generalized anxiety disorders.
+Seroquel (Quetiapine), is a second-generation antipsychotic medication, used in the treatment of bipolar disorder and schizophrenia, and as an adjunct in the management of depression or generalized anxiety disorders.
 It belongs to the class of atypical antipsychotics.

 Should Seroquel Be Used to Aid Sleep?

-Reasons You Should Not Take Seroquel for Sleep.
+Why You Should Not Take Seroquel for Sleep

 1. It Is Not Approved For Sleep

-This reason is very basic, isn’t it?
-The Food and Drugs Administration of the United States (US FDA), approves the drugs released into the market.
+The FDA approves the drugs released into the market.
 After reviewing data from standard clinical trials, the FDA approved Seroquel for the treatment of schizophrenia, major depressive disorders, and bipolar disorders, but NOT for sleep.

-However, the study itself admitted that asking patients about their sleep pattern is largely subjective.
-Though the conclusion establishes an association between Seroquel use and improved sleep quality, the Food and Drug Administration has not approved the medication to be prescribed to induce sleep.
+Though studies establish an association between Seroquel use and improved sleep quality, the Food and Drug Administration has not approved the medication to be prescribed to induce sleep.

 While an off-label prescription is legal, off-label marketing is not.
-In 2010, the FDA fined AstraZeneca, the company manufacturing Seroquel, for marketing Seroquel for off-label uses, which includes the management of sleeplessness.
-At the time of writing this article, the FDA has not approved Seroquel to be used to induce or aid sleep, so let’s just say it is wise to trust the judgment of the FDA.
+In 2010, the US fined AstraZeneca, the company manufacturing Seroquel, for marketing Seroquel for off-label uses, which includes the management of sleeplessness.

 2. Risk Of Metabolic Side Effects

 The use of Seroquel carries a significant risk of development of metabolic abnormalities, though the exact mechanism is not known.
-Hence, even when prescribed appropriately, it is advisable to regularly monitor the patient in order to enable early detection of any abnormalities and thereby prevent the development of complications.
+Hence, even when prescribed appropriately, it is advisable to be regularly monitored to enable early detection of any abnormalities and prevent the development of complications.

-A 2016 study also reported that the use of Seroquel even at low doses for sleep could result in negative metabolic consequences such as increased blood pressure, weight gain, increased body mass index, increased blood glucose and dyslipidemia, which puts the patient at risk of developing type 2 diabetes and hypertension, and increased levels of cholesterol and triglycerides in the body which could lead to clinically morbid obesity.
+A 2016 study also reported that the use of Seroquel even at low doses for sleep could result in negative metabolic consequences such as increased blood pressure, weight gain, increased body mass index, increased blood glucose and dyslipidemia.

 3. Side Effects Of Seroquel

-Aside from the aforementioned metabolic side effects, Seroquel has other side effects which can be quite worrisome.
-Some of these include –
+Aside from the metabolic side effects, Seroquel has other side effects like:

 - Suicidal thoughts